Iran–Sweden relations: Government level

 In February 2017, Swedish prime minister Stefan Löfven and minister of trade Ann Linde, along with representatives from government agencies and companies, visited Iran and met with several Iranian ministers.
-Linde was criticized for wearing the Islamic veil during the trip.
+Linde was criticized for wearing the Islamic veil during the trip, even though it is law and must even be worn in the embassy in Sweden.

 Academic partnerships

 In the late 2010s and into 2020, a number of Swedish academic universities and institutions pursued partnerships and exchange programs with institutions in Iran, also after Swedish-Iranian researcher Ahmad Reza Jalali was given the death penalty by Iranian authorities in October 2017.
 These academic institutions were: